zencart/documentation/content/user/first_steps/deployment_configurations.md

 **Please note:** Exercise caution when adding software to your Zen Cart installation.
 See the [blogging FAQ](/user/running/blogging).

-## 3. Existing website in root, cart in subfolder
+## Deployment Model 3: Existing website in root, cart in subfolder

 ```
 Website URL: https://www.YOURSTORE.com/